soaresmilton/soaresmilton/README.md

 ### 😀 About me
-📚 I am currently studying JavaScrypt and its ecosystem.
+📚 I am currently studying JavaScrypt and the Front End Web Development ecosystem.

+📚 I am passionate about technologies and UI/UX

 🎓 I have a bachelor's degree in Petroleum Engineering, from Universidade Católica de Santos.